Chapter 19 : Truths

 I hesitated.
 “James, do you want to take it?”

 He bit his lip and sat down next to me.
+I rubbed his back comfortingly, looking at him seriously.
 “I don’t know.
 I know I’ll get more opportunities being with the Tornadoes, not to mention we’ll actually win, and eventually I’ll get more money.
-But…”
+But…” he drifted off, rubbing the slight stubble he had on his chin.
+I quite liked the stubble but I wasn’t going to bring it up at the moment.

 He looked at me and yawned.
-“I really want to take this, Reese.”
+“I really want to take this, Reese,” he said quietly, looking at his folded hands in his lap.

 I smiled and rested my head on his shoulder.
 “I know you do.
 So just take it.”
 His hand curled around my hip and brought me closer to him.